The Verbecks of Idaho: Susan Verbeck Returns

 His eyes darkened.

 She hurried passed, desperate to make an escape before she completely fell apart in front of her family.
 When she was at the edge of the driveway a hand halted her.
 Her heart felt as if it would burst.
 Roughly tugged around, two large arms encircled her.
 Cole’s embrace was tight.
-She gasped, shaken, she hugged him just as tight as him.
+She gasped, shaken, she hugged him back just as tight.

 “I’m so sorry,” she sobbed against his shoulder.